- Why Study History?

-Aside from that, knowledge of histories such as early modern Europe and World War can deepen your understanding of the past.
-And help you to realise how they connect to the future.
+Besides that, knowledge of histories such as early modern Europe and World War can deepen your understanding of the past.
+And help you to realize how they connect to the future.

-For instance, Canada has a rich social-cultural history that is not just worthy to learn about but also create different pathways for career success.
-Since history is all about the past, its knowledge can help you learn about the lives of people in the past and apply them to the future.
+For instance, Canada has a rich social-cultural history worthy of learning about and creates different pathways for career success.
+Since history is all about the past, its knowledge can help you learn about people's lives in the past and apply them to the future.

 The Skills You Should Expect To Learn As A History Student

-Various historical studies and research methodologies were formulated to help the student gain a richer understanding of social trends and human behavior.
-As a history student, you will be able to acquire relevant skills that are very useful in a wide array of professions and industries such as law, science, banking, and archaeology.
+Various historical studies and research methodologies were formulated to help students understand social trends and human behaviour.
+As a history student, you will acquire relevant skills useful in a wide array of professions and industries such as law, science, banking, and archaeology.

 Traditional Careers in History

 Besides teaching, there are many other career paths that history graduates can leverage before leaving school.
+A history career usually requires a basic requirement of a university degree.
+By enrolling in a history degree program you'll be ready for any entry-level career position in hisotry.
 Below are some career paths that are probably unknown to an average history student.

 Many colleges and universities require students to take specific majors to study a few courses in history as mandatory requirements.
 As a result of this, there may be a need for several history classes.
 Therefore, history graduates that enjoy educating and impacting their knowledge on others can fit into this role.
 However, they may have to enroll for higher certification and degree, such as a master's degree (MA) in history, to become fit for such a role.

 History graduates that love the artistry and have a strong desire to explore their creative minds will do well in this job role.
-Museum curators with a historical background are highly sought after in positions that require educating people about artworks and other similar heritage.
+Museum curators with historical backgrounds are highly sought after in positions requiring educating people about artwork and other similar heritage.